jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

 ## Host-Based SR/SRv6 and building your own SDN App

-We won't claim to be professional developers, but using Jalapeno and just a few hours of python coding we were able to build an SRv6 SDN App called **"srctl"**.
+We won't claim to be professional developers, but using Jalapeno and just a few hours of python coding we were able to build an SRv6 SDN App called **srctl**.
 Our App can program SRv6-TE routes/policies on Linux hostsor VMs and on [VPP](https://fd.io/).

 **srctl** is still under development and is modeled after Kubernetes' *kubectl* command line tool.
 It gives a sense of the power and possibilities when combining *SRv6 and host-based or cloud-native networking*.